xerolinux/XeroHub/content/posts/chroot-guide/index.md

 ### Exiting chroot

-hen you’re finished with system maintenance, exit the chroot shell:
+When you’re finished with system maintenance, exit the chroot shell:

 ```Bash
 exit